ricfort/dotfiles/README.md

 # dotfiles
-Redoing my dotfiles, let's see how it goes
+Rebuilding my dotfiles, let's see how it goes